How to Choose the Best Fertility Clinic [Your Questions Answered]

 - Are a woman over 40 who is trying to conceive

 The right fertility doctor will be able to tell you which fertility treatment is most effective and how it can help you become a parent.
-While finding the best fertility doctor can seem overwhelming, here are some easy tips to help you narrow your search and find the perfect one for you.
+While deciphering which fertility clinic to choose can seem overwhelming, here are some easy tips to help you narrow your search and find the perfect one for you.

-#1: Determine what’s important to you
+#1: Determine What’s Important to You

-Do you want to have a more intimate relationship with your team?
+Do you want a more personal relationship with your team?
 Then you may want to consider a smaller clinic.
 Are you more interested in having a bigger team with more resources?
-If so, you may want to consider a larger, more researched-based clinic, connected to a university.
+If so, you may want to consider a larger, more researched-based clinic that’s connected to a university.

-#2: Ask a friend
+#2: Ask a Friend

 "Obviously, success rates are incredibly important to us, but we definitely take a great deal of pride in how many of our clients come from referrals," says Dr. Natalia Grindler at Conceptions Reproductive Associates of Colorado.
 "IVF is a deeply personal experience, and referrals let us know that we are trusted providers in the community."